10 Family Friendly Breweries: Greenville, SC

 (Though these places welcome families, please use parental care when inside their premises.
 We don’t expect all of their bathrooms to have diaper-changing tables, so come prepared.)

-Find A Family Friendly Brewery: Greenville, SC
+Find A Family-Friendly Brewery: Greenville, SC

 Yee-haw Brewery Company

-307 East McBee Ave Suite C, Greenville | @yeehawbrewing
+307 East McBee Ave Suite C, Greenville | @yeehaw_greenville

-Right smack in the heart of downtown Greenville, is this microbrewery that has thought of everything you ever wanted in a brewery.
+Right smack in the heart of downtown Greenville, this microbrewery has thought of everything you ever wanted in a brewery.
 It recently converted its parking lot into a green space with an impressive wall of TVs to catch your favorite team.

-A convention of lawn chairs lines the grass, for your outdoor viewing pleasure.
+A convention of lawn chairs lines the grass for your outdoor viewing pleasure.
 We’ve seen locals troop here even in the middle of winter, huddled under their heated covered patio.
 They have a kid’s menu and signature items such as burgers and wings to keep you properly fed.
 On the weekends, they have live music and lawn toys to keep everyone entertained.

 By the Swamp Rabbit Trail